Deducteam/nubo/README.md

 The _version_ part starts at the first digit that follows a `-` and goes up to the following `-`.

-The remaining _encoding_ part identifies an encoding in which the proofs are stated.
+The remaining _flavour_ part identifies the flavour of the package.

+The _version_ part must start with a digit, whereas the _flavour_ must not start with a digit.

 All packages must have a version number.
 Normally, the version number directly matches the original library version number, or release date.
 In case there are